 Riverside Park and its associated baseball fields have important connections to the development of baseball and softball in Peterborough and its association with the growth of the community.
 However, the park was also used for other purposes, most of them recreational.
 The most notable is the longstanding use of the site for swimming throughout the twentieth century.
 After the purchase of the park by the city and the removal of the industrial buildings, an area was designated in the Otonabee River for swimming.
-By the mid-twentieth century, the Lion's Club had constructed the city's first and only outdoor swimming pool on the site of the former Calcutt Brewery.
-While the pool is now closed, the site is now home to the Peterborough Lions Club building.
+In 1950, the Lions Club constructed the city's first and only outdoor swimming pool on the site of the former Calcutt Brewery.
+While the pool closed in 1981, the site is now home to the Peterborough Lions Club building.